skillrepos/rag/labs.md

 ```
 Give me 5 facts about the Mona Lisa
 ```
 7. In the data.pdf file, there is one (and only one) fact about the Mona Lisa - an obscure one about no eyebrows.
 In the output, you will probably see this fact near the top as the tools pull the fact from the doc and the rest from the LLM's trained knowledge.
+(While this is running, you can proceed with the other steps starting with step 8.)

 ![5 facts about the Mona Lisa](./images/gaidd55.png?raw=true "5 facts about the Mona Lisa")